Kimserey/Arche/post.md

 - Webparts do not need other webparts
 - Modules do not need other modules

-Following this rule will allow us to be very flexible.
+Following this rule enables us flexibility.
 We will then be able to easily remove or add pages.
 We can also substitute a module for another in a webpart or substitute a webpart for another in a page without issues as they are independent from each other.

 Now that we understand the architecture, let's see how we can apply it in F# with WebSharper.